ZeBobo5/Vlc.DotNet/README.md

 Vlc.DotNet is a .net library that hosts the audio/video capabilities of the VLC libraries.
 In other words, it's a .net wrapper around `libvlc`.

-It can work on any .net framework version starting from .net 2.0. (.net standard support is currently in beta (use prerelease packages!))
+It can work on any .net framework version starting from .net 2.0 and .net standard 1.3 (starting from Vlc.DotNet 2.2.1).

 On the front-end side, two components are currently available to make it easy to integrate in your apps.
 One is for WinForms, the other for WPF.